Backyard Chicken Keeping for Beginners: A Hands-On Class

 Backyard chicken keeping for beginners, taught hands-on with our flock: coop design, predator-proofing, flock health, and collecting eggs the right way.

 Most people who want backyard chickens start the same way: a coop bookmarked, a breed chart half-read, and a low hum of worry that they'll get something wrong and an animal will pay for it.
 That worry is fair, and it's also the easiest thing to fix.
 You stand next to a working flock, ask the questions you're too embarrassed to type into a search bar, and watch someone do the thing you've only read about.
-That's the idea behind our Chicken Keeping 101 class, one of our hands-on farm workshops.
+That's the idea behind our Backyard Chicken Keeping class, one of our hands-on farm workshops.

 Reading gets you maybe halfway.
 The other half is the part where a real hen is heavier and squirmier than you pictured, where you can smell good bedding from bad, and where someone catches your mistake while you're making it, not in the comments three days later.
 We keep the group small on purpose, so every answer stays specific to your yard.